Choosing an Event Photographer - What Actually Matters

 What kind of event are you organizing?

-Why context changes everything
+Why context matters

-When you look at event photography, it’s easy to focus on whether the images look good on their own.
+When you look at event photography, it's easy to focus on whether the images look good on their own.
+What matters more is whether they make sense for the situation they were taken in.

 This is where the difference shows.